XView

 -name

 Followed by a string without spaces specifying the name of this photo step.
+Each photo step needs to have a unique name.
+Meaning it was not used for a previous photo step.

 -mask_id